TurboPack/Orpheus/readme.txt

 data entry to calendars and clocks.
 Other noteworthy components include an Object Inspector, LookOut bar, & report views.

-This is a source-only release of TurboPower Orpheus.
+This is a source-only release of TurboPack Orpheus.
 It includes designtime and runtime packages for Delphi and CBuilder and supports Win32 and Win64.

 ==============================================